 Get Lost in a Good Book

 I love to read stories as much as I love to weave them through imagery.
-I like to think I’m channeling the romance of a Jane Austen novel when photographing my couples.
+I like to think I’m channelling the romance of a Jane Austen novel when photographing my couples.
 I’m drawn to stories in which there is a sense of urgency in relationships.
 Nothing excites me more than when I am able to capture that type of emotion on a wedding day.

 Listen to Your Favorite Tunes